Andrew Snowden: Early life and education

+Political career before Parliament

-Andrew James Snowden (born October 1984) is a British Conservative politician and was elected Lancashire Police and Crime Commissioner in the 2021 election held on 6 May.
+Snowden was elected Lancashire Police and Crime Commissioner in the 2021 election held on 6 May.
 He received 181,314 votes (51.3%) in total, defeating the incumbent, Labour's Clive Grunshaw.
+He was defeated on 2 May 2024 by Clive Grunshaw, who had also been his predecessor in the post.

-He was previously a member of Lancashire County Council representing Hoghton with Wheelton ward in the borough of Chorley.
+He was previously a member of Lancashire County Council representing Hoghton with Wheelton Division in the borough of Chorley.